Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Added intercostals innervations help increment in respiratory reserve.

-All these factors translate into better self-care, enough to provide independence in all phases of self-care.
+All these factors translate into better and almost independent self-care.

 Even application of full body bracing becomes possible as the patient can adequately stabilize his upper extremities to use them to lift the pelvis in applying braces.